johnglass2003/johnglass2003/README.md

 I'm a Software Developer born in Miami 🔥, raised in Broward 🌞, who's currently studying at the University of Florida 🐊 <br>

-I'm persuing a undergraduate CS degree and passionate about:
+I'm pursuing a undergraduate CS degree and passionate about:

 - 🎹 Music
 - 🎨 Art